Yabbo/cka/README.md

 Use the above two in combination to generate a resource definition file quickly, that you can then modify and create resources as required, instead of creating the files from scratch.

 ---
+## Upgrading Nodes

+* use ``kubectl drain node`` to drain it of pods and mark it unscheduleable.
+* preform os or other upgrade tasks
+* one the node is back online use the command ``kubectl uncordon node``` to allow it to be scheduable again

+---
 ## Editing
 Edit any API resource in your preferred editor.